Public Rights of Way

 Click on the map to view the Public Rights of Way in Gwynedd.

 View Gwynedd’s online rights of way register

-If you have encountered a problem whilst using a public right of way, for example, obstruction on the path, misleading signs or lack of maintenance, please contact us.
+If you come accross a problem on a public right of way, for example, an obstruction on the path, incorrect signs or lack of maintenance, please contact us

 Landowners can expect that visitors on their land will treat it with respect and care and follow the Countryside Code.
 There are expectations on the landowner as well:

 These are a legal record of public rights of way in Gwynedd.
 Copies are available to view at the Council Offices in Caernarfon and Dolgellau.
-It is strongly advised that an appointment is made to view these documents to ensure that a relevant officer is available to answer any queries that may arise.
+It is advised that you make an appointment to view these documents so that the relevant officer is available to answer any queries:.
 Contact us

 The first thing to do is to contact us